mawiseman/hockey-victoria-club-calendars/README.md

 - Ensure dependencies are run in order: scrape → create → process
 - Check file paths in error messages

+**Upload Failures for Specific Competitions**
+- Use `npm run process-competition` to retry individual competitions
+- Add `--force` flag to bypass cached results: `npm run process-competition -- "Competition Name" --force`
+- Common after creating new calendars - cached results may not have calendar IDs

+**"No Google Calendar IDs specified" Error**
+- Occurs when using cached results from before calendars were created
+- Solution: `npm run process-competition -- "Competition Name" --force`
+- Or clear cache: `rm temp/step-results.json`

 ### Getting Help

 Each script includes detailed help: